lletsGoo/1stDay_-/第一天实验/README.md

 the generateDic.py is used to generate a Dic

-the findpwd is used to find password by line in a pwd_Dic
+the findpwd.py is used to find password by line in a pwd_Dic

 the crackZip/Rar.py is used to blast password with the Dic ——————————————————————————————————————————————————————